gontainer/gontainer-helpers/setter/README.md

 # Setter

-Package setter allows for manipulation of a value of a field of any struct.
+Package setter allows for write operations on fields of any struct.
-The third argument instructs the setter whether you allow for converting the type.

 ```go
 person := struct {